 - In empirical process control: more learning with less defined processes.

 - In lean thinking: more value with less waste and overhead.

-- In scaling, more ownership, purpose, and joy with less roles, artifacts, and special groups.
+- In scaling, more ownership, purpose, and joy with fewer roles, artifacts, and special groups.

 One Product Backlog, one Product Owner, one potentially shippable product increment, one Sprint—regardless if there are 3 or 33 teams.
-Customers want the product, not a part.
+Customers want the product, not a part of it.

 Identify value and waste in the eyes of the paying customer.
 Reduce the cycle time from their perspective.
 Increase feedback loops with real customers.
 Everyone understands how their work today directly relates to paying customers.

 Continuous improvement towards perfection

 Create and deliver a product all the time, without defects, that utterly delights customers, improves the environment, and makes lives better.
 Do humble and radical improvement experiments each Sprint towards that.

 See, understand, and optimize the whole system (not parts), and explore system dynamics.
 Avoid the local and sub-optimizations of focusing on the ‘efficiency’ or ‘productivity’ of individuals and individual teams.
 Customers care about the overall concept-to-cash cycle time and flow, not individual steps.

 Create an organizational system whose foundation is managers-as-teachers who apply and teach systems thinking and lean thinking, manage to improve, and who practice Go See at gemba.
 Add the two pillars of respect for people and continuous improvement.
 All towards the goal of perfection.